Copy AI Review: Is It Really As Great As People Say?

 - Multiple Languages – for example, you can enter content in English and generate content in Spanish

-- Facebook Group – an active group for advice, support, and talking about all things AI content related (including great Facebook ad ideas and more for social media)
+- Facebook Group – an active group for advice, support, and talking about relevant content like all things AI content related (including great Facebook ad ideas and more for social media)

 - 24/7 Support – for all pricing tiers

 - Resources and Tutorials – an extensive resource collection for getting the most out of the tool

 And as time passes, we can expect to see all the ai copywriting features continuously improve and more added to improve the overall experience of the ai copywriting tool.